jaketon121/Online-Money-Making/Food Deliver/Food Deliver.md

 2 Avoid restaurants that you know are going to be slow

-3. Restaurants Run out of things items
+3. Restaurants Run out of things items  - communicate well let the customer know what's going on their order ...

+# Customer service